phetsims/calculus-grapher/doc/model.md

 This document is a high-level description of the model used in PhET's _Calculus-Grapher_ simulation.

 The Calculus Grapher simulation is designed to help students visualize and understand concepts in calculus, specifically relating to graphs of functions, derivatives and integrals.
-Some of the main functionalities of the simulation include:
+The main functionalities of the simulation include:

 Graphing functions: The simulation allows students to manipulate a function.
 These include the ability to drag points on the graph to see how the function changes as well as change the curve mode.

 Tangent Tool: Students can graph the derivative of a function, and see how the derivative changes as they modify the original function.
 With the tangent tool, users can select a point on the curve and visualize the tangent line at that point.
 The tool displays the slope of the tangent line and allows users to drag the point along the curve to observe how the tangent line changes as the point moves.